 - (31) a.
-Evu-5 mu le e-dokoe si. car-DEF fall be 3SG-self POSTP 'The car fell on its side all by itself.' - b.
-Evu- ́s nyá dzrá le e-dokoe si. car-DEF NYA be 3SG-self POSTP Intended: 'It was easy to sell the car all by itself.'
+Evu-5 mu le e-dokoe si. car-DEF fall be 3sg-self POSTP 'The car fell on its side all by itself.' - b. \Euu- ́s nyá dzrá le e-dokoe si. car-DEF NYA be 3SG-self POSTP Intended: '\It was easy to sell the car all by itself.'

 Even though Stroik (1992, 1995) argues that agents in middles are not syntactically suppressed, he considers them VP adjuncts.
 Contrary to Stroik's analysis, the syntactic properties of agents, whether overt or implicit, in Tongugbe middles show that they are external arguments and not VP adjuncts.
-This, I demonstrate employing pieces of evidence from reflexive binding, control, and secondary predicates.
+This, I demonstrate employing pieces of evidence from Principles A and B of the Binding Theory, control, and the distribution of secondary predicates.

-5.1 Reflexive Binding
+5.1 Principle A and B of the Binding Theory

 As I have already shown in the previous section, the for-PP, which is the overt agent, in Tongugbe middles can bind reflexives.
-In this section, I show that even when the for-PP is implicit, it is syntactically active as an external argument.
+In this section, I demonstrate that even when the for-PP is implicit, it is syntactically active as an external argument, as it binds reflexives just as its overt counterpart does.
+Furthermore, I show that reciprocals can also be bound by implicit and overt for-PPs.
+Principle A of the Binding Theory is effectively satisfied in both the reflexive and reciprocal binding cases.

 In (32), the reflexive needs to be bound by an antecedent within the clause to obviate a Principle A violation.
-Since (36b) is grammatical, there is reason to believe that there is a syntactically active implicit argument that binds the reflexive, an indication that the agent is the syntactically active external argument.
+Since (32b) is grammatical, there is reason to believe that there is a syntactically projected implicit argument that binds the reflexive amedokoe, an indication that the agent is the syntactically active external argument.
 This conception aligns neatly with Collins' (2022) binding diagnostic for the syntactic activity of implicit arguments.

 - (32) a.
-Awu nyá φle-έ. dress NYA buy-HAB 'It is easy to buy a dress.' - b.
-Awu nyá φle-έ ne ame-dokoe. dress NYA buy-HAB for person-self 'It is easy to buy a dress.'
+Awu nyá фle-é. dress NYA buy-HAB 'It is easy to buy a dress.' - b.
+Awu nyá φle-έ né ame-dokoe. dress NYA buy-HAB for person-self 'It is easy for one to buy a dress for oneself.'